 After you preheat the oven to 400 degrees Fahrenheit and toss all the ingredients onto a baking pan, you're work is done, making this meal perfect for time-strapped healthy foodies.
 Here's how to pull it all together: First, line two baking sheets with foil.
 Then, toss the veggies onto one pan, and put the fish, skin side down onto the other.
 Top the fish with some butter, lemon juice, garlic, pepper, thyme, parsley, and breadcrumbs to taste.
 And drizzle the vegetables with EVOO, salt, and pepper.
 Roast in the preheated oven until beans are slightly shriveled and the fish can be easily flaked—about 20 to 25 minutes.

 What You'll Need: Olive oil, red wine vinegar, salt, ground pepper, sliced zucchini, kidney beans, sliced shallot, chopped almonds, bulgur (cooked according to box instructions), crumbled goat cheese, baby kale.

-Not only is this dish super simple to pull together, but it’s also extremely versatile.
+Not only is this dish super simple to pull together, but it's also extremely versatile.
 After you eat it once for dinner, the leftovers can easily be incorporated into a variety of other meals throughout the week.
-To start, combine olive oil, vinegar, salt and pepper into a bowl, to taste.
+To start, combine the olive oil, vinegar, salt, and pepper into a bowl, to taste.
 Next, mix with zucchini, beans, shallots, and almonds.
 Allows the flavors to mingle, until the zucchini begins to soften.
 Then, add in the bulgur and mix in the cheese.
 Serve over a bed of baby kale.